NOAA-EMC/hpc-stack/docs/source/mac-install.rst

 This will install Homebrew, Xcode CLT, and Ruby.

-An alternative way of installing the Xcode command-line tools (CLT) can done as follows:
+An alternative way to install the Xcode command-line tools (CLT) is as follows:

 .. code-block:: console